toroidal-code/cppspec/README.md

 include folder should then be added to your project's include path.
 Again, all functionality is exposed through `#include "cppspec.hpp"`.

+If you want to manually generate the collated `cppspec.hpp` yourself, you can download the ccollate tool [here](https://raw.githubusercontent.com/toroidal-code/ccollate/master/ccollate.rb) and then run `./ccollate.rb include/cppspec.hpp > cppspec.hpp` in the toplevel directory of the C++Spec repo.
+A fully-featured `cppspec.hpp` file will then be available in the root of the project for usage.

 ## Documentation ##

 See [http://cppspec.readthedocs.org/](http://cppspec.readthedocs.org/) for full documentation and a tutorial.